chainwayxyz/citrea-docs/README.md

 Citrea uses BTC as its native token. **There is no Citrea token**.
 Please beware of scams!
 {% endhint %}

-Citrea is the first rollup that enhances the capabilities of Bitcoin blockspace with zero-knowledge technology, making it possible to **build almost anything on Bitcoin**.
+Citrea is the first rollup that enhances the capabilities of Bitcoin blockspace with zero-knowledge technology, making it possible to **build everything on Bitcoin**.
 This requires **no changes to the network's consensus rules**.&#x20;

 ## Citrea is a [Type 2 zkEVM](technical-specs/characteristics/execution-environment.md)